xieyuheng/fidb-zero/docs/diary/2023-02-13-file-system-resolver-for-http-semantics.md

 >
 > - [RFC 9110 -- HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110.html).

-# About relations between SQL tables
+# About relations between SQL tabless

 The most used relations between SQL tables are `has one` and `has many`,